Health/wellness strategies and medications improve recovery outcomes.

-First of its kind program promotes the hiring of people in recovery, aims to remove stigma of addiction from the job market.
+First of its kind program promotes the hiring of people in recovery, aims to remove stigma of addiction from the job market and workplace.

 Eligible employers can apply to receive up to $2,000 of tax credit per eligible employee hired in the current tax year, and/or the year immediately prior to that.